 Applying for Child Support through the IRD

 To apply for child support, your child or children need to be in your care for at least 35% of the time.
-It is voluntary to apply for child support unless you receive a benefit from Work and Income.
-If you don't apply when receiving a benefit from Work and Income, your benefit may be reduced.
+It is voluntary to apply for child support, unless you receive a benefit from Work and Income.
+If you don't apply when receiving a benefit from Work and Income it may be reduced.

-The first step in applying for child support is to complete a child support formula assessment application (IR101) and send it to your nearest IRD office.
-Find out more about child support.
+The first step in applying for child support is to complete a child support formula assessment application (IR101)and send it to your nearest IRD office.